 Experienced players know that blackjack is much more than just pure dumb luck.
 There are many tips to help you get more out of your game and improve your chances of winning:

-Since blackjack is not just about dumb luck, smart players stand a much better chance to win.
+Blackjack is not just luck, playing smart is the key here.
 In fact, blackjack is the casino game that gives the least benefit to the house.
-Consider how classic blackjack stacks up against other casino alternatives:
+Consider how the game stacks up against other casino alternatives:

 Might that explain why casinos typically promote pokies so heavily?